Michigan State University College of Law Acceptance Rate, Requirements, and Deadlines

 Michigan State University College of Law Acceptance Rate Chart

-The 2022 LSAT score at Michigan State University College of Law is 156 and GPA is 3.59 over 226 enrolled students.
-Compared to law schools in U.S., Michigan State University College of Law' LSAT score is similar to the average score of 158.
-Compared to law schools in Michigan, Michigan State University College of Law' LSAT score is similar to the average score of 159.
+Compared to law schools in U.S., Michigan State University College of Law' LSAT score is similar to the average score of 159.
+Compared to law schools in Michigan, Michigan State University College of Law' LSAT score is similar to the average score of 160.

 LSAT ScoresGPA